Health equity: Education

 Education is an important factor in healthcare utilization, though it is closely intertwined with economic status.
 An individual may not go to a medical professional or seek care if they do not know the ills of their failure to do so, or the value of proper treatment.

 In Tajikistan, since the nation gained its independence, the likelihood of giving birth at home has increased rapidly among women with lower educational status.
 Education also has a significant impact on the quality of prenatal and maternal healthcare.
 Mothers with primary education consulted a doctor during pregnancy at significantly lower rates (72%) when compared to those with a secondary education (77%), technical training (88%) or a higher education (100%).
 There is also evidence for a correlation between socioeconomic status and health literacy; one study showed that wealthier Tanzanian families were more likely to recognize disease in their children than those that were coming from lower income backgrounds.

 Social inequities are a key barrier to accessing health-related educational resources.
 Patients in lower socioeconomic areas will have less access to information about health in general, leading to less awareness of different diseases and health issues.
 Health education has proven to be a strong preventative measure that can be taken to decrease levels of illness and increase levels of visiting healthcare providers.
 The lack of health education can contribute to worsened health outcomes in these areas.

 Education inequities are also closely associated with health inequities.
 Individuals with lower levels of education are more likely to incur greater health risks such as substance abuse, obesity, and injuries both intentional and unintentional.
 Education is also associated with greater comprehension of health information and services necessary to make the right health decisions, as well as being associated with a longer lifespan.
+Health literacy, defined as an individual's ability to access, understand, and apply health information, is an important part of understanding education inequities when it comes to health.
+Challenges with health literacy can lead to misuse of medication, missing important appointments, or increased hospitalization if individuals are not able to understand, discuss, and put into effect the information provided.
 Individuals with high grades have been observed to display more consistent engagement in healthy lifestyle choices and fewer instances of harmful habits than their less academically gifted counterparts.
 Factors such as poor diets, inadequate physical activity, physical and emotional abuse, and teenage pregnancy all have significant impacts on students' academic performance and these factors tend to manifest themselves more frequently in lower-income individuals.